mocks-server/website/versioned_docs/version-1.6.0/tutorials-dynamic.md

 ---
 id: tutorials-dynamic
-title: Using express middlewares
-description: How to define Mocks Server fixtures using Express middlewares
-keywords:
-  - mocks server
-  - tutorial
-  - guidelines
+title: Adding dynamic fixtures
 ---

 ## Preface

-This tutorial assumes that you have completed the ["Definitions using javascript" tutorial](tutorials-static.md).
+This tutorial assumes that you have completed the ["Adding static fixtures tutorial"](tutorials-static.md).

-You have now static fixtures defined using javascript, but, what if you want your `/api/users/:id` api url to respond with the correspondant user without the need of changing the current behavior?
+You have now all your static fixtures defined, but, what if you want your `/api/users/:id` api url to respond with the correspondant user without the need of changing the current behavior?

 This is __usually not recommended__, because you are going to implement almost a "real api", and maybe it should be better to shutdown the Mocks Server and connect the application to your real api, but for some special cases maybe you need to accomplish it.

-Let's see how it can be done using [express middlewares](http://expressjs.com/en/guide/using-middleware.html).
+Let's see how:

 ## Define the initial users collection

-Extract the users collection response from your javascript "get-users" fixture, because it is going to be reused also by the new fixture:
+Extract the users collection response from your static fixture, because it is going to be reused also by the dynamic fixture:

 ```javascript
 //mocks/fixtures/users.js